Bladder Issues

 Treatment for an overactive bladder will always start with a bladder training programme.
 We may ask you to fill out a bladder chart so we (and you) get the full picture of what is happening.
 It is important to strengthen the pelvic floor muscles if they are weak as they can help you hold on.
 We will advise on caffeine and other fluid intake.
 We may advise that you use a muscle stimulator.
 Medications can be helpful in some cases and we will refer you to your G.P. if we think that would be appropriate.

-If you have any of the above symptoms, please make an appointment to see and she will help you get dry.
+If you have any of the above symptoms, please make an appointment to see Saoirse so she can help you get dry.

 Useful Links: